kamalmalikofficial/AIMS-softwarework/README.md

 # AIMS-softwarework
-final-code is the main code file
+Final_Code_.ipynb is the last and final Code file